 Introduced aquatic pests

 Queensland has the highest diversity of freshwater fish in Australia.
 Unfortunately, this diversity is threatened by the presence of exotic fish and turtles (sometimes referred to as 'non-indigenous'), which have successfully established in some of our waterways.
-Some exotic fish pose such a threat to Queensland waters that they have been declared as 'noxious' in fisheries legislation.
+Some exotic fish pose such a threat to Queensland waters that they have been declared as 'noxious' in biosecurity legislation.

 Information on the identification, reporting and control of pest fish species (including noxious fish) is available from the Department of Agriculture and Fisheries website.